fw-vision/fw-vision-web/content/blog/10 Day Water Fast - An Experiment.md

 ---
 After planning for a bit, I've decided to do a 10-Day Water Fast (Apr 20 – Apr 30, 2023).

+> [!note]
+> **Update:** After 136 hours of water fast, I've pivoted the remaining days to 20:4 intermittent fasting, with respect to some safety protocols I outlined in the beginning.
+Also, I noticed the benefits of ultra-fasted cardio; an eating window would allow me to replenish protein and add weight training back to my routines.

 The longest water fast I've done was for 3 days, I remember feeling energetic and satiated at the end of it; only stopped for dinner plans with some friends.
 That left me wondering since, could I have gone 5 days?
 Maybe longer?
 How would my body feel?

 **Do not attempt what I'm doing at home.
 Consult a medical professional first if you want to explore prolonged fasts.**